tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 > As outlined on the linked uBlock wiki page, such a filter can only be supported on Firefox for the time being.
 However, with Gecko-based extensions being phased out I doubt that it's worth adding this functionality at the moment.

-The `beorescriptexecute` event is not specific to "Gecko-based extensions", it is part of the [W3C standard](http://www.w3c-test.org/html/semantics/scripting-1/the-script-element/script-before-after-events.html)...
+The `beorescriptexecute` event is not specific to "Gecko-based extensions", it is part of the latest [W3C Working Draft](http://www.w3.org/html/wg/drafts/html/master/semantics.html#scripting-3)...

 ***